mrparkers/terraform-provider-keycloak/docs/resources/keycloak_realm.md

 ##### Security Defenses Headers

-Header configuration support for browser security settings.
+Header configuration support for browser security settings and brute force detection

+#### Atributes
+Map, can be used to add custom attributes to a realm.
+Or perhaps influence a certain attribute that is not supported in this terraform-provider

 ### Import